rpuneet/The-Ride/README.md

 2. Open the Train_Schedule.py file by double clicking and enter the train number.

 # Output
-1. A {train_number}.json file which will contain all the informations regarding the train.
+1. A {train_number}.json file which contains all the informations regarding the train.
-2. A {train_number}.csv file which will contain a spreadsheet of the stations the train stops at.
+2. A {train_number}.csv file which contains a spreadsheet of the stations the train stops at.

 (Make sure you have an active internet connection and the packages mentioned above.)